vdnanmaulana/opencore-1.8.1-mac-os-monterey/README.md

 # opencore
-Opencore for GL553VD gaming laptop (Monterey)
+Opencore for GL553VD
+Using Opencore 0.8.1 working on Monterey 12.4